rachfop/runpod-docs/docs/serverless/workers/development/environment-variables.md

    }
    ```

-By following these steps, you can effectively use environment variables to manage S3 bucket credentials and operations within your RunPod serverless functions.
+By following these steps, you can effectively use environment variables to manage S3 bucket credentials and operations within your RunPod Handler Functions.
 This approach ensures secure, scalable, and efficient handling of external resources in your serverless applications.